Migrating to External Database

 Start the TeamCity server.

-These steps describe switching to another database preserving all data.
-The TeamCity migration tool, the
+These steps describe switching to another database while preserving all the data.
+This is done by the TeamCity migration tool —

 maintainDB.[cmd|sh] shell/batch script is located in the

 <TeamCity Home Directory>/bin directory and is used for migrating as well as for backing up and restoring TeamCity data.
 The utility is only available in the TeamCity